-Developmental Indicator 'S Infants Birth to 12 months Younger Toddlers 8 to 21 months Older Toddlers 18 to 36 months Younger Preschoolers 36 to 48 months Older Preschoolers 48 to 60+ months Repeat actions to communicate (lift arms to be picked up, point at desired toys).
+Developmental Indicators Infants Birth to 12 months Younger Toddlers 8 to 21 months Older Toddlers 18 to 36 months Younger Preschoolers 36 to 48 months Older Preschoolers 48 to 60+ months Repeat actions to communicate (lift arms to be picked up, point at desired toys).
 LDC-4a Make different sounds for different purposes (whimper when wet, cry loudly when hungry).
-LDC-4b "Babble" and pretend to talk using many sounds or signs from the languages used around them.
+LDC-4b "Babble" and pretend to talk using many sounds or sign languages used around them.
 LDC-4c Communicate through facial expressions, sounds, and body movements.
 LDC-4d Expect others to understand them and show frustration, often through their behavior, if not understood.
 LDC-4e Use non-verbal gestures to express ideas and feelings.
-LDC-4f Communicate messages with expression, tone, and inflection.
+LDC-4f Communicate message with expression, tone, and inflection.
 LDC-4g Use speech that is understood most of the time by familiar listeners.
-LDC-4h Communicate messages with expression, tone, and inflection appropriate to the situation.
+LDC-4h Communicate messages with expression, tone, and inflection appropriate the situation.
 LDC-4i Speak clearly enough to be understood by familiar adults and children.
 LDC-4j Use language and nonverbal cues to communicate thoughts, beliefs, feelings, and intentions.
 LDC-4k Adapt their communication to meet social expectations (speak quietly in library, speak politely to older relative).
 LDC-4l Speak clearly enough to be understood by most people.
 LDC-4m State point of view, likes and dislikes.
-LDC-4n Relay messages accurately.
-LDC-4o Express ideas in more than one way.
-LDC-4p
+LDC-4n • Relay messages accurately.
+LDC-4o